nodejitsu/handbook/content/databases/redis.md

 ## Connecting using the redis-cli CLI tool

-If you have redis running locally, you will probably have the `redis-cli` installed as well.
+If you have Redis running locally, you will probably have the `redis-cli` installed as well.

 ```bash
 redis-cli -h <hostname> -p <port> -a <password>
 ```

-Once you are connected you can simply any of the redis commands.
+Once you are connected you can simply any of the Redis commands.
 You can type a simple `ping` or `info` command to check if the connection is working as intended.

-## Connecting to redis using the Node.js Redis module
+## Connecting to Redis using the Node.js redis module

-The `redis` module is a complete redis client for Node.js.
+The `redis` module is a complete Redis client for Node.js.
 It supports all the commands including support for `EVAL`.
 The module makes use of it's own pure JavaScript parser but has the option to the official `hiredis` C library for parsing.
 The C library however is not compatible with Smart OS (the operating